daviddalpiaz/appliedstats/slr.md

 \end{aligned}
 $$

 Here, we have defined some notation for the expression we've obtained.
 Note that they have alternative forms which are much easier to work with.
-(We won't do it here, but you can try to prove the equalities below on your own, for "fun.")
+(We won't do it here, but you can try to prove the equalities below on your own, for "fun").
 We use the capital letter $S$ to denote "summation" which replaces the capital letter $\Sigma$ when we calculate these values based on observed data, $(x_i ,y_i)$.
 The subscripts such as $xy$ denote over which variables the function $(z - \bar{z})$ is applied.

 $$
 \begin{aligned}